 Stream flooding is a potential hazard that should be considered in lowland areas of Marion County and Salem.
-The FEMA (Federal Emergency Management Agency) flood maps should be reviewed as part of the design for the proposed new shop building structure and its associated site improvements.
-Elevations of structures on the site should be designed based upon consultants reports, FEMA (Federal Emergency Management Agency), and Marion County requirements for the 100-year flood levels of any nearby creeks, streams and/or drainage basins such as Claggett Creek.
+The FEMA (Federal Emergency Management Agency) flood maps should be reviewed as part of the design for the proposed new residential structures and the associated site improvements.
+Elevations of structures on the site should be designed based upon consultants reports, FEMA (Federal Emergency Management Agency), and Marion County requirements for the 100-year flood levels of any nearby creeks, streams and/or drainage basins.